-While hunting your dream job, you probably go through tens of job ads which allow you to get a first glimpse of the employing companies and understand what the advertised jobs are all about.
-You may have noticed that a typical job ad contains these basic sections:
+While hunting your dream job, you probably go through each job description which allows you to get a first glimpse of the employing companies and understand what the advertised jobs are all about.
+You may have noticed that a typical job advertisement contains these basic sections:

 All these details should help you decide if you are the right candidate for the job and if the job is the right one for you.